skillrepos/copilot-dd/codespace-labs.md

 7. It is likely that the generated text in the chat is still not complete.
 If that's the case, we may need to find a way to narrow the amount of data that's returned back in one instance by Copilot.
 Let's try a prompt that limits the max values returned to 5.

 ```
-create a mapping of all 50 states to area codes where
+create a complete mapping of all 50 states to area codes where
 the key is the state abbreviation and the value
  is an array of area codes with max 5
 ```